 Most systems use about 60-70 watts.
 This equates to about $30-60 a year in electricity costs.

-There is a gauge that indicates if the system is operating.
+This gauge is called a u-tube.
+It detects if the system is creating suction.
+It does not measure radon levels.
 Learn how to read this gauge here.

 Any hand-drawn line on your gauge was an indicator to the installer.
 If the gauge has moved, it is not important to the operation of the system as long as the two sides of the liquid are not level.
 However, if the u-tube is obviously broken or missing any liquid, please call us.